gottacatchenall/ms_bumblebees/README.md

 1) Elevation gradients.
 - range shifts in latitude context
-- apply this to elevational gradients
+- apply this to elevation gradients
 - dispersal capacity and range shifts

 2) Phenological uncoupling [@Olesen2011MisFor].
 - Abundance is a function of time in the year

 In this paper we.... combine data from a variety of sources: field data from several sites, crowd-sourced data (GBIF), and remotely-sensed